juliandunn/chef-style-guide/README.md

 This project contains the Chef Style Guide that I use, and was based on the work we did at [SecondMarket](http://www.secondmarket.com/).
 Some of these rules are enforced by FoodCritic; some others are not.

+I have a talk entitled "What Makes a Good Cookbook?" based on this material.

+<iframe width="853" height="480" src="//www.youtube.com/embed/ILOW0Dm_ILQ?rel=0&t=1m58s" frameborder="0" allowfullscreen></iframe>

 Git Etiquette
 -------------

 Although not strictly a Chef style thing, please always ensure your ``user.name`` and ``user.email`` are set properly in your ``.gitconfig``.

 By "properly", I mean that ``user.name`` is your given name (e.g., "Julian Dunn") and ``user.email`` is an actual, working e-mail address for you.
-It's annoying to see commit log entries from things like "guestuser <login@Bobs-Macbook-Pro.local>".
+It's annoying to see commit log entries from things like "guestuser &lt;login@Bobs-Macbook-Pro.local&gt;".

 Cookbook Naming
 ---------------